CodyCodingCode/Covid-35/docs/Game Creation.md

 ## Game Settings
 ### Asymptomatic Transmission Rate:
 The transmission rate of Covid-35 amongst those who have Covid-35 but are asymptomatic.
+Default: 0.4

 ### Symptomatic Transmission Rate:
 The transmission rate of Covid-35 amongst those who have Covid-35 and are also showing symptoms.
+Default: 0.3

 ### Diagnosed Transmission Rate:
 The transmission rate of Covid-35 amongst those who have Covid-35 and have been diagnosed with having Covid-35 and are thus much less likely to pass along the virus to others.
+Default: 0.01

 ### Inverse Mean Latent Period:
 The rate at which the exposed population becomes infected
+Default: 0.25

 ### Asymptomatic Percentage:
-The percentage of the population who have Covid-35 but are asymptomatic.
+Fraction of the population who have Covid-35 but are asymptomatic.
+Default: 0.35

 ### Asymptomatic Healing Rate:
-The rate at which people who are asymptomatic with Covid-35 heal from Covid-35.
+The rate at which people who are asymptomatic with Covid-35 recover from Covid-35.
+Default: 0.07

 ### Asymptomatic Detection Rate:
-The rate at which Covid-35 is detectable amongst the proportion of the population who have Covid-35 but show no symptoms.
+The rate at which asymptomatic carriers are detected by healthcare system.
+Default: 0.000001

 ### Symptomatic Detection Rate:
-The rate at which Covid-35 is detectable amongst the proportion of the population who have COvid-35 and who show symptoms.
+The rate at which symptomatic carriers are detected by healthcare system.
+Default: 0.9

 ### Symptomatic Healing Rate:
-The rate at which people who have Covid-35 and show symptoms heal from Covid-35.
+The rate at which people who have Covid-35 and show symptoms recover from Covid-35.
+Default: 0.03

 ### Diagnosed Healing Rate:
 The rate at which people who have Covid-35 and who have been diagnosed with Covid-35 heal from the virus.
+Default: 0.04

 ### Symptomatic Mortality Rate:
 The rate at which people who have Covid-35 and are symptomatic die from the virus.
+Default: 0.0008

 ### Diagnosed Mortality Rate:
 The rate at which people who have Covid-35 and are diagnosed with Covid-35 die from the virus.
+Default: 0.0006

 ### Hospitalisation Rate:
 The rate at which people who have Covid-35 end up being hospitalised.
+Default: 0.065

 ### ICU Rate:
 The rate at which people who have Covid-35 end up in the ICU.
+Default: 0.235

 ### ICU Capacity:
 The maximum ICU capacity
+Default: 0.35

 ### Vaccine Efficacy on Sigma:
 The effectiveness of the vaccine, used to calculate
+Defafult: 0.75

 ### Land Travel Supression:
 By how much is land-based travel being suppressed.
+Default: 0.5

 ### Air Travel Supression:
 By how much is air-based travel being suppressed.
+Default: 0.5

 ### Land Border Porosity:
 The proportion of infected travellers detected by border screening through land-based travel.
+Default: 0.73

 ### Air Border Porosity:
 The proportion of infected travellers detected by border screening through air-based travel.
+Default: 0.73

 ### Contact Tracing Effectiveness:
 The effectiveness of contact tracing and by how much it reduces transmission.
+Default: 0.1

 ### Vax Reduction of Hospitalisation:
 The effectiveness of reduing hospitalisations once the vaccine has been introduced
+Default: 0.99

 ### ICE Excess Mortality Rate:
 Once the ICU is full, by much how much does mortality rate increase.
+Default: 0.8

 ## Team Settings